gibbonsja/Meanderings/nial/concise.md

 title: Condensed Nial
 ---

 The following is my personal interpretation of Nial.
-I have tried to ondense the Nial documentation into a short form to allow programmers to get started in Nial as qickly as possible.
+I have tried to condense the Nial documentation into a short form to allow programmers to get started in Nial as quickly as possible.

 Use this document in conjunction with the [Nial Dictionary](https://nial-array-language.org/ndocs/NialDict2.html)